lammps/lammps/doc/src/set.rst

 This section describes how to select which atoms to change the properties of, via the *style* and *ID* arguments.

-.. versionchanged:: TBD
+.. versionchanged:: 28Mar2023

-   Support for type labels was added for
+   Support for type labels was added for selecting atoms by type

 The style *atom* selects all the atoms in a range of atom IDs.
 The style *type* selects all the atoms in a range of types or type labels.